zzjjjiang/python-starter/Intro/readme.md

   ]
 ```

-Use the `filter()` function to create a list that contains engines greater than 4.0 liters.
+Use the `filter()` function to create a list that contains engines greater than 4.0 liters (size).
 Print the list to the console.

 Ouput:
 ```